blagojevics/Meowgram-Social-Media-App/README.md

-**MEOWGRAM**
+# Meowgram

-Full‑stack social media single‑page application built with React and Firebase.
-Implements authentication, posting, likes, comments, follows, and live notifications with real‑time updates.
+A full-stack social media single-page application built with React and Firebase.
+Implements authentication, posting, likes, comments, follows, and live notifications with real-time updates.

-TEST USER:
-email:meowgramtest@proton.me
-password:testtest
+---

+### 🚀 Live Demo & Test Account

+You can view the live, deployed application here: **[https://meowgram.online](https://meowgram.online)**

+To explore the app's full functionality without creating your own account, please feel free to log in with the following credentials:

+- **Email:** `meowgramtest@proton.me`
+- **Password:** `testtest`

+---

 **Description**